Netcracker/KubeMarine/documentation/Installation.md

 This inventory can be found in the `cluster_finalized.yaml` file in the working directory, and can be passed as a source inventory in future runs of KubeMarine procedures.

-**Note**: `cluster_finalized.yaml` inventory file is aimed to reflect current cluster state together with the KubeMarine version by which it is created.
+**Note**: The `cluster_finalized.yaml` inventory file is aimed to reflect the current cluster state together with the KubeMarine version using which it is created.
-This in particular means that the file cannot be directly used with different KubeMarine version.
+This in particular means that the file cannot be directly used with a different KubeMarine version.
-Though, it still can be migrated together with the managed cluster using [Kubemarine Migration Procedure](/documentation/Maintenance.md#kubemarine-migration-procedure).
+Though, it still can be migrated together with the managed cluster using the [Kubemarine Migration Procedure](/documentation/Maintenance.md#kubemarine-migration-procedure).

 In the file, you can see not only the compiled inventory, but also some converted values depending on what is installed on the cluster.
 For example, consider the following package's origin configuration: